 - 2 tsp lemon juice

-- 1 tsp cornstarch + 1 tbsp water (slurry)
+- 1 tsp cornstarch + 1 tbsp water (mixed into slurry)

 Pro Tips

-- Brew the tea with milk ahead of time and let it cool before mixing.
+- Steep the tea in milk and cool it before mixing

-- Use a water bath when baking to avoid cracks on top.
+- Bake the cheesecake in a water bath to prevent cracks

 Tools Required